Improwised/jovVix/README.md

   npm i
   npm run dev
 ```
-- Then you have setup Jovvix successfully in your local environment
+- Then you have setup jovVix successfully in your local environment

-- Designed to provide a fun and educational experience while ensuring smooth admin management, Jovvix is the perfect solution for interactive quiz-based learning, competitions, or corporate events.
+- Designed to provide a fun and educational experience while ensuring smooth admin management, jovVix is the perfect solution for interactive quiz-based learning, competitions, or corporate events.

    cd jovvix